-Figure C.2: This figure displays the ratio of loan losses to deposits losses in the aggregate banking sector due to CBDC introduction for different levels of $\kappa$ (the cost of deviating from the target loan-to-equity ratio) and three different levels of the elasticity of substitution between pledgeable and non-pledgeable capital ( $\theta^k$ ). the introduction of CBDC.
+Figure C.3: This figure displays the ratio of loan losses to deposits losses in the aggregate banking sector due to CBDC introduction for different levels of $\kappa$ (the cost of deviating from the target loan-to-equity ratio) and three different levels of the elasticity of substitution between pledgeable and non-pledgeable capital ( $\theta^k$ ). between pledgeable and non-pledgeable capital).
+As the importance of bank equity for lending increases, the welfare gain from introducing CBDC goes down.
+This makes sense because "disintermediating" banks, by lowering their profitability through the introduction of CBDC, decreases lending more when $\kappa$ is high.
+Recall that our baseline value is $\kappa=12$ basis points.
+Across the different lines, we see that when $\theta^k$ is higher (the orange line), the welfare gains from introducing CBDC are higher (except for $\kappa=0$ ).
+This is also to be expected, because when the substitutability between bank and nonbank intermediation is higher, firms can more easily switch between bank and nonbank borrowing when banks are disintermediated, and the detrimental aspects of CBDC introduction are muted (leading to higher overall welfare gains).

+Figure C.3 displays the ratio of loan losses to deposits losses in the aggregate banking sector due to the introduction of CBDC.
 This ratio increases with $\kappa$ , since a higher $\kappa$ indicates that bank equity is more important for lending, and the CBDC-induced bank-profitability decline has more important implications for the loan rate and bank lending.
 Additionally, the higher the $\theta^k$ , the higher is the ratio of loan losses to deposit losses.
 This is due to the fact that, when $\theta^k$ is high, even a small increase in the loan rate leads firms to heavily substitute bank borrowing with nonbank borrowing.

-Interestingly, even though the three lines in Figure C.2 for the ratio of loan losses to deposits losses are relatively far apart, indicating substantial differences in the intensity of the bank disintermediation effect across levels of $\theta^k$ , the three lines in Figure C.1 for the welfare change due to CBDC introduction are much closer together.
+Interestingly, even though the three lines in Figure C.3 for the ratio of loan losses to deposits losses are relatively far apart, indicating substantial differences in the intensity of the bank disintermediation effect across levels of $\theta^k$ , the three lines in Figure C.2 for the welfare change due to CBDC introduction are much closer together.
 Furthermore, the case of a high $\theta^k$ leads to higher welfare gains from CBDC introduction, despite the fact that it is associated with a higher bank-disintermediation effect.
 This is due to the counteracting effects of changing $\theta^k$ .
 On the one hand, a high $\theta^k$ means that any small deviation in the interest rate on bank loans from that on corporate bonds leads to a large fall in bank lending (a large bank disintermediation effect).
 On the other hand, a high $\theta^k$ also implies that firms are very adept at substituting bank and nonbank borrowing, so a given bank disintermediation effect has a smaller impact on aggregate capital, output, and welfare.
-This logic highlights the fact that the ratio of loan losses to deposit losses due to the introduction of CBDC is not the most important object to focus on when assessing the welfare implications of CBDC introduction Appendix C.2 Transition Between Steady States Figures C.3 and C.4 depict the transition between the pre-CBDC and the post-CBDC steady state for several variables of interest.
+This logic highlights the fact that the ratio of loan losses to deposit losses due to the introduction of CBDC is not the most important object to focus on when assessing the welfare implications of CBDC introduction Appendix C.3 Transition Between Steady States Figures C.4 and C.5 depict the transition between the pre-CBDC and the post-CBDC steady state for several variables of interest.
 The transitions use our baseline calibration and a CBDC that pays an interest rate of zero percent.
-In orange, we have the initial steady state, in the dashed yellow line we have the final (post-CBDC) steady state, and in blue with have the transition between the two.
-We can see that labor falls between the initial and final steady state, and it actually falls by more than that in the transition.
-Similarly, consumption increases between the initial and final steady state, and increases even more in the transition.
-This is possible because aggregate capital actually contracts in the new steady state (so the transition has disinvestment).
-Final output is lower in the new steady state, both due to the lower labor and lower capital.
-Nevertheless, consumption can end up higher because government spending, investment, and waste all fall in the new steady state, and allow consumption to be higher despite the lower final output.
+In orange, we have the initial steady state, in the dashed yellow line we have the final (post-